suffolklibraries/sljekyll/_events/chantry-2018-12-01-christmas-fair.md

 Pick up some gifts and food for Christmas and try your luck in the raffle while helping to raise money for the library.

-Supposed by the Friends of Chantry Library.
+Supported by the Friends of Chantry Library.